sunaku/tork/man/man1/tork-runner.1.markdown

 *T* `tested,` *P* `passed,` *F* `failed`
   *T* test files were tested and *P* of them passed but *F* of them failed.

+This program prints the following messages to stderr if it is a TTY device.

+`tork-runner:` *NN.N*`% tested`
+  *NN.N* percent of test files were tested so far.

 ## OPTIONS